guptv93/guptv93.github.io/_statistics/classical_inference_I.md

 \mathrm{b}_\theta(\hat\Theta_n) = \expect_\theta[\hat\Theta_n] - \theta
 $$

 The estimation error depends on every observation, but the bias only depends on $\theta$ .
-If the bias is zero, for every possible vlaue of $\theta$ , then we have an unbiased estimator, and this is a desirable property.
+If the bias is zero, for every possible value of $\theta$ , then we have an unbiased estimator, and this is a desirable property.

+{:start="2"}
 2. **Consistency**

 We call an estimator **consistent** if the sequence $\hat\Theta_n$ converges to the true value of the parameter $\theta$, in probability, for every possible value of $\theta$.